jxtngx/lightning-lab/README.md

 ### Using Lightning Pod as an Instructional Resource

-lightning-pod does provide an example Lightning Module trained on MNIST; however, there are purposeful gaps in the data pipeline, network design, and UI that will allow instructors to use this project as a template to provide to students.
+Lightning Pod does provide an example Lightning Module trained on MNIST; however, there are purposeful gaps in the data pipeline, network design, and UI that will allow instructors to use this project as a template to provide to students.

 The inclusion of a GitHub CodeSpace devcontainer allows instructors to provide a uniform development environment to students.
 Pairing this with GitHub version control means instructors can also use the git tree to track student progress, and use development branches as a way to help students troubleshoot their way through issues.

-Additional how-to content will be created during 2023 to assist Professors and TAs in using lighting-pod for their courses.
+> Additional how-to content will be created during 2023 to assist Professors and TAs in using lighting-pod for their courses.

 ### Covered Concepts